aleksandrajk/Python-Projects/api-youtube-app/README.md

 The project is a YouTube clone that was built using Python and Flask.

 **--Concepts used--**
-Web Development: GET Requests, Macros, Markup Filters.
+Web Development: GET Requests, Macros, Markup Filters
 Python: Dictionaries, Lists of Dictionaries, Named Arguments, Functions.

 **Demo Link:** https://api-or-youtube-app.aleksandrajk.repl.co